soobinrho/dotfiles-personal/README.md

 #   https://obsproject.com/forum/resources/how-to-set-up-your-own-private-rtmp-server-using-nginx.50
 # ---------------------------------------------------------------------

+# NOTE: 2024-10-17
+# I just realized `Sound Recorder`, which ships on Windows by default,
+# is actually quite good.
+So, I think I'd love to do most of my practice
+# on this instead of having to set up OBS.

 # For gaining practice on my rhetorics,
 # I needed a way to listen to my own speech.
 # I needed a program that will play what’s recorded into the